 Stop(<identifier>)

 The <identifier> has to belong to a defined action.
-In many cases use of the stop property is not obvious.
-In the following list all actions are shown where a stop property can be used and it also explains the meaning of them:
+In many cases, using of the Stop command is not obvious.
+The following list shows all actions where the Stop command can be used and explains the meaning:

 - Recording